sogame/danger-plugin-toolbox/CONTRIBUTING.md

 ## Development

-Run `npm install` to install the dependencies.
+Run `npm ci` to install the dependencies.

 A pre-commit hook will lint the code and automatically fix some issues (and added to the commit).
 Linter can be executed manually running `npm run lint`.